Datseris/sciml.ai/showcase.md

 own work added to this list,
 [please open a pull request](https://github.com/SciML/sciml.ai).

-# External Applications Libraries and Large Projects using SciML
+# External Applications, Libraries, and Large Projects using SciML

 There are many external libraries which connect and utilize SciML utilities under the hood.
 The following an incomplete list of software